SALVADORPOETA/Gericht-restaurant-sm/README.md

 ## ⚖️ License

-This is a portfolio project by **Salvador Martínez**.
-No commercial use is intended.
+This is a personal portfolio project by Salvador Martinez based on a JavaScript Mastery tutorial.
+No commercial use intended.

 ---